Cassava Farming is another agricultural activities that have immensly conttributed to different economic status of the world.

 1. Clearing of the site

 Clearing of the site for cultivation of cassava is done few weeks before the beginning of raining season.
 The beginning of raining season is the best period to cultivate cassava in Nigeria as it takes a full year for the crop to mature.
-Peasant farmers uses cutlass, rake and axe for clearing of the site.
+Peasant farmers primarily uses cutlass, rake, axe etc for clearing of farm lands.
 Axe is used only when there is need to cut trees that might cast shadow on the site.The

 2. Making of ridges

 After clearing of the site, the next step is to make ridges.
 The ridges can be made in circle form or in a row form.
 Cassava ridges can also be small or big.
 For some species of cassava, big ridges is the best.
 The best ridges that is advisable for all species of cassava is the moderate size.
 The moderate size of ridges is of more advantage as it is permissive to absorbing and lodging of water for the uses of the crop.
 The instrument for making ridges by peasant farmers is the hoe.